FranciscoAnnoni/offerHub/README.md

 # 💳 OfferHub - Final Project

-OfferHub is a mobile application built entirely in **Kotlin**.
+OfferHub is a mobile application built entirely in **Kotlin** for **Android**.
 The app is designed to centralize promotions and offers, helping users stay updated with the best deals available in their area.
 Whether for retail, dining, or online shopping, OfferHub offers an intuitive way for users to easily access relevant deals in one place.

 ## Project Overview